tecarter94/sbomer-ui/hack/local-dev/README.md

 To run the application locally, you can use Docker Compose.
 Make sure you have Docker and Docker Compose installed on your machine.

-1. Open a terminal and navigate to the local-dev directory (if not already there).
+1. Open a terminal and navigate to the `hack/local-dev`directory (if not already there).

 2. Start the services: